-As far as the typical adults-night-out setting goes, the bar has been a culturally ingrained social space for years (think Cheers, How I Met Your Mother).
+As far as the typical adults-night-out setting goes, the bar has been a culturally ingrained social space for years (think Cheers and How I Met Your Mother).
 But the standard bar scene can get boring if it's the only setting on your social calendar, and trust us, there are plenty of fun things to do at a party other than hit the bar.
-For example, you could host a themed party at your home occasionally.
+For example, you could host a themed party at your home.

 Before you let out an audible gasp, think about how fun it would be to have your friends show up in '90s gear for a dance party featuring hits from the decade, or to have them scattered around your neighborhood looking for clues during a scavenger hunt.
 Not only will these get-togethers be memorable, but you'll likely learn more about your group's dynamics than you would waiting for the next round to arrive.

 Here's our list of 20 fun things to do at a party to spark your creativity.

 Choose a decade, whether it's the '60s or the '90s, and create a playlist of hit songs from the era.
 Tell your friends to show up dressed in clothes from that time period, and have a dance party using historically accurate moves.
 For instance, if you choose the '60s, make sure everyone does "The Twist."

 Invite enough people for designated teams and then have someone MC the trivia.
 If you're a close group of friends, mix in questions that are inside jokes.
 For example, "What's Stephanie's biggest fear?"
 Keep your standard bar food in the mix like pizza for a fun night.

 If it's been a while since you've played classics like Sorry! and Life, invite a small group of friends over to have some innocent fun.
 Make sure the competition stays light and keep an eye out for any cheaters!

 Turn Your Place into a Casino